Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly

 have holdings in the cryptocurrencies discussed.

-Which cryptocurrencies can I buy?
+Which cryptocurrencies can I buy and sell?

 Which payment methods are accepted?

 - SEPA (Single Euro Payments Area)